RadaeePDF-Jugaad/RadaeePDF-Master-Windows-WinUI/README.md

      ```

 3. **Open the Solution**
-   - Visual Studio should automatically open the `RDDMaster.sln` solution file
+   - Visual Studio should automatically open the `RadaeeWinUI.sln` solution file
-   - If not, navigate to the cloned folder and double-click `RDDMaster.sln`
+   - If not, navigate to the cloned folder and double-click `RadaeeWinUI.sln`

 4. **Configure Build Settings**
    - In the toolbar, set the platform to **x86** (or other platform based on your system)
    - Set the configuration to **Debug** or **Release**

+5. **Build library project**
+   - In solution explorer, right click on project "RDUICom" and select **Build**
+   - Wait for the build to complete

-5. **Build and Run**
+6. **Build and Run the Demo**
    - Press **F5** or click the **Start** button (▶) to build and run the demo
    - The WinUI 3 application will launch on your local machine